 Whether due to insufficient communication or management, many corporate event planners go off brief.

 The result?
 A corporate event that’s created for the event planner, instead of for the intended demographic.
 This is not only a misuse of time and money, but is incredibly unprofessional and damaging to your brand.
-In order to avoid this situation, keep the channels of communication open at all times, and only brief your event planning department once the decision makers have given the go-ahead and signed off on the brief.
+In order to avoid this situation, keep the channels of communication with your events team open at all times, and only brief your event planning department once the decision makers have given the go-ahead and signed off on the brief.